beaujeant/beaujeant.github.io/AppSec101/memory.md

 Once in kernel-land, more instructions (privileged instruction) are available.
 The CPU verify whether the instructions are run from kernel-land simply by checking whether the address of the instruction executed starts with `11`.

-> Note: Of course, user-land instructions cannot read/write/edit instruction in kernel-land.
+> __Note__: Of course, user-land instructions cannot read/write/edit instruction in kernel-land.

 ### Stack